Getting Started with the Cilium Chainguard Images

 .

-After that, you can install Cilium using the following command:
+After that, install Cilium using the following command:

 cilium install \